-You’ll discover how the genes that create merle Aussie colors can be dangerous and how we make those genes safe.
+Today I’ll share how the genes that create merle Aussie colors can be dangerous and what breeders do to make them safer.
 You’ll learn how the fur on your red Aussie will change as your puppy grows, and why it is quite unlikely any two red merle Australian Shepherd dogs will ever look exactly the same!

 Aussie Breed Standard Colors